 Cyclosporine, as a single agent, has shown promise in treating individuals with AITL.
 Cyclosporine may be able to help treat the immune system dysfunction that characterizes AITL.

 One promising therapy for the treatment of AITL is the use of high-dose chemotherapy followed by autologous stem cell transplantation.
 Researchers are evaluating the safety and effectiveness (efficacy) of high-dose therapy with certain chemotherapeutic drugs, possibly in combination with radiation therapy and/or other treatments, followed by stem cell/bone marrow transplantation to help restore healthy bone marrow.
 The latter usually consists of transplantation using the affected individual’s own stem cells isolated earlier from circulating blood (peripheral blood) or bone marrow (autologous transplantation).
+These healthy stem cells are later re-infused into the bone marrow after the individuals has been treated with chemotherapy.
 Initial results have demonstrated significant improvement in individuals with AITL treated by this procedure.

-More research is necessary to determiner the long-term safety and effectiveness of the above-mentioned therapies as potential treatments for individuals with AITL.
+More research is necessary to determine the long-term safety and effectiveness of the above-mentioned therapies as potential treatments for individuals with AITL.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.